cksystemsteaching/selfie/README.md

 Here is how this works and keep in mind that the CPU can only execute one instruction after another.
 There is no waiting or doing something else.
 When the CPU executes an `ecall` instruction it saves at least part of the machine state, in particular the value of the `pc`, similar to a `jal` instruction, and then sets the value of the `pc` to some fixed address specified by the RISC-V standard.
 Thus the code at that address is executed next.
 That code is called *system call handler* because it is supposed to handle, well, system calls.

 Now, here is the interesting part.
 The system call handler checks the integer value of register `a7` to find out which system call we would actually like to invoke, and then invokes, on our behalf, the code that implements that system call.
 In other words, a system call is identified by an integer value, not an address.
 The mapping from value to address is done by the system call handler.
 The idea is that the system call handler is privileged code beyond our control that is part of the operating system.
 The *system call number* in `a7` simply allows us to identify system calls without even knowing where in memory the code is that implements them.
-The tools and computing chapters have more on that.
+The programming and computing chapters have more on that.

 > Application Binary Interface (ABI)